mhvuze/XCharm/README.md

 # XCharm
-Simple C# tool for creating comma-seperated charm sheets from MHX savedata for use with various applications.
+Simple C# tool for creating comma-seperated charm sheets from MHX and MHGen savedata for use with various applications.

 Save yourself the hassle of manually entering all your precious charms and get right into mix set creation!